gskielian/SimpleDagger2Example/README.md

 #### Big Class

-Compsosite Class which Depends on ClassA and ClassB
+Composite Class which Depends on ClassA and ClassB

 #### ClassA